Zazie Beetz: Career

 After Beetz graduated from college, she spent a year "broke and waiting tables" before she was cast in Atlanta.
-At the 70th Primetime Emmy Awards in 2018, Beetz received a nomination for Outstanding Supporting Actress In A Comedy Series, for her role in FX's Atlanta.
+At the 70th Primetime Emmy Awards in 2018, Beetz received a nomination for Outstanding Supporting Actress In A Comedy Series, for her role in the show.

 Personal life

 In May 2022, Vanity Fair reported that Beetz was recently engaged to her writing partner, actor David Rysdahl.
 They met during an acting workshop and have been together since 2014.
 They started a production company called Sleepy Poppy.
 The couple married in 2023.